RacheldeJong/Anonymitycascade/README.md

 			${CMEAS}/dk-anonymity.cpp ${CMEAS}/cascading.cpp traces.o nauty.a ${LDFLAGS}

 ```
-`WARNING`: when cleaning the nauty directory, the makefile is regenerated and these lines are deleted.
+`WARNING`: when cleaning the nauty directory, the makefile is regenerated and these lines are deleted.\
+Last tested with nauty version `nauty27r3`

 # Compilation
 ```